 The analysis of the time distances to the partner shows a difference between the partnerships initiated online and offline.
 Table 2 shows the average distance and the median distance to the partner in minutes in the online and offline meeting context.
 On average, couples who met offline need 54 minutes to reach their partner and half of all people live less than 20 minutes away from their partner.
 Partnerships initiated online take an average of 77 minutes to reach their partner and half of the couples live less than 40 minutes away from their partner.
 This means that both the median time and the average distance to the partner is greater for partnerships initiated online than for those initiated offline.
 On average, partnerships from the online meeting context travel 23 minutes longer to their partner (see Appendix Figure 7).
 25 % of all couples live 10 minutes away from each other.
 The longest distance between two couples who met offline in both 2014 and 2015 was 960 minutes (16 hours).

 Overall, it can be seen that the newly formed partnerships from the offline meeting context are on average associated with a shorter time distance than the partnerships from the online meeting context.
-The two-sided t-test shows that the differences in the average distances between the meeting locations are statistically significant (p = 0.0003478) (see Appendix in Table 6 Results t-test).
+The two-sided t-test shows that the differences in the average distances between the meeting locations are statistically significant (see Appendix Table 6).

 Table 2: Temporal distances for the online and offline meeting context